MohidFarhan/MohidFarhan.github.io/_posts/2025-8-30-Measuring-the-universe.md

 Discovered by Henrietta Swan Leavitt while studying stars in the Small Magellanic Cloud.
 All Cepheids in the same galaxy are roughly at the same distance, allowing the variation in brightness to be attributed to intrinsic luminosity.
 The longer the pulsation period, the brighter the star.

-This relationship allows astronomers to infer the absolute magnitude $(M)$ from the observed period.
+This relationship allows astronomers to infer the absolute magnitude M from the observed period.
 The empirical Period–Luminosity relation for Classical Cepheids is often written as:

 $$
 M = a \log_{10}(P) + b
 $$

-where $M$ is the absolute magnitude, $P$ is the period in days, and $a$ and $b$ are calibration constants determined observationally.
+where M is the absolute magnitude, P is the period in days, and a and b are calibration constants determined observationally.

 ![Figure 2](/assets/images/B3P2.png)